theborg3of5/Userscripts/jumpToText/README.md

 * 1.3 (3/14/20)
   * Add a default match (for this page) to abide by Greasy Fork's new guidelines.
 Feel free to disable this after install.
   * Fix issue with finding text in elements other than spans
+* 1.4 (5/1/20)
+  * Fix issue where saving any site would overwrite the config for all other sites
+  * Close the config window on save, so it's clearer that something happened.

 ---